phrenotype/qorm/docs/parts/sets.md

 SELECT DISTINCT id, name, email FROM user AS user3 WHERE  user3.id > 2
 ```

-If you are using mysql, you will end up with the code below
+If you are using mysql, you will end up with something like the code below

 ```sql
 SELECT *